Jiji Africa: History

+Since 2019, Jiji has been operating in five African countries: Nigeria, Kenya, Ghana, Uganda, and Tanzania after buying OLX Africa.

-In 2020, the company launched website and app in Ethiopia.
+In 2020, the company launched their website and app in Ethiopia.

 In June 2021, Jiji has acquired an automotive company Cars45 in Nigeria, Kenya, and Ghana.

+In February 2022, Jiji acquired its competitor Tonaton in Ghana and launched websites in Senegal and Côte d'Ivoire.

 There is also a separate corporate website dedicated to the main achievements and mission of this brand.